Jak Lingko: History

 One Karcis One Trip (OK OTrip, English: One Ticket One Trip) was initially launched in 2017.
 It was one of Governor Anies Baswedan's campaign promises.
-In September 2017, it was announced that Anies's program, as implemented by TransJakarta, will still be named OK OTrip, and that this won't be a problem for the Audit Board of Indonesia.
+In September 2017, it was announced that Anies's program, as implemented by TransJakarta, would still be named OK OTrip, and that this would not pose a problem for the Audit Board of Indonesia.
 The card caps fares at IDR 5,000 for up to 3 hours on transfers for smaller participating local bus services to or from the TransJakarta BRT network, and aims to reduce transportation costs by 30 percent.
 In 2018, the program was rebranded as Jak Lingko, where "Jak" refers to Jakarta and "Lingko" deriving from the name of the interconnected irrigation network used in the Manggarai Regency on Flores Island, East Nusa Tenggara.

 In September 2021, JakLingko officially announced its third generation payment card and a new mobility app, on limited trial since August 2021.
 JakLingko would implement Mobility-as-a-Service through the app by March 2022.
 It would later enable account based ticketing with fare classes by August 2022.